sourceduty/AI/README.md

 > "*I'm very happy as a significant contributer of intelligence in the AI revolution.*"

 > "*The sheer volume of information in the world, coupled with the ongoing creation of new knowledge, makes it practically impossible for any AI to be aware of or comprehend all possible information.*"

+ > "*AI models define words or word strings which couldn't be defined in history using papers and books.*"

 #